 Announcing JitBlox 0.23

 Today I'm excited to announce JitBlox 0.23.
 Despite the minor version bump, this is a big release with many improvements to our component editor.
 If you're not familiar with JitBlox, it's an online environment that speeds up design and prototyping of component-based (Angular) applications.
-JitBlox lets you build working prototypes without coding, providing a jump start for your next web project.
+JitBlox lets you build working prototypes without coding, providing a jump-start for your next web project.

 Let's take a look at what’s in store for JitBlox 0.23.